Skip to main content

 Verify Connection

 Click Connect to verify your credentials.
-Once verified, Backline will securely link to your GitLab group and enable automated remediation.
+Once verified, Backline will securely link to your GitLab projects and enable automated remediation.

 Personal Access Token Configuration

-Use a GitLab Personal Access Token (PAT) with an Admin role to allow cloning repositories, creating branches, committing changes, and managing merge requests.
+Use a GitLab Personal Access Token (PAT) with a Developer role to allow cloning repositories, creating branches, committing changes, and managing merge requests.
+Backline onboards every project the token is a member of.

 The token’s permissions in GitLab determine which repositories are included.
 Ensure it covers all projects you want to remediate.